essdot/reams/README.md

 `onion_skin_compare(parent_el, image_1, image_2) -> Stream`

-Returns a stream wrapping a react component.
+Returns a stream wrapping a React component.
 Writing to the stream with a number between 0 and 1 sets the top/bottom percentage.
 0 means all bottom image, 1 means all top image.
 The stream also emits when the percentage changes.

 Arguments: